 So, the Gods of the Hindu, the Devas, became the Devils for the Assyrians.
 Slandering the Hindu deity became part of Persian mythology.
 Later, Persian mythology became a cornerstone concept of Western theology.
-If it were not for the Assyrian’s hatred of the Hindus, the concept of a devil would not be in Western theology.
+If it were not for the Assyrian’s hatred of the Hindus, the idea of devils would not be in Western theology.

 The historical lineage of the magical process is a problem for organized religion.
 It is a direct competitor to the mythology of the Abrahamic paradigm.
 So, what is magic in the Abrahamic traditions?
 It is a supernatural process that undergoes rebranding so they can use it.
 They demonize the term and all the sources outside of their system.
 This way, they can still use the process but demonize the source.

 Magical Processes in Eastern Religion

 Eastern religious traditions come from two major lines, India and Asia.
-The Indian line includes Hinduism, Buddhism, Jainism, and Sikhism.
-The Asian line includes Taoism, Shinto, Confucianism, and Eastern Asian Buddhism.
-Each of these has its own particular variation.
+The Indian line includes Hinduism, Buddhism, Jainism, and Sikhism, while the Asian line includes Taoism, Shinto, Confucianism, and Eastern Asian Buddhism.
+Each of these has its particular variation.

 Some religions, like Hinduism, are closer to animism than Western religions.
 Animism is the concept that a divine force exists in everything.
-It infers that some force is guiding or directing things.
+It infers that some unknown cosmic energy is guiding or directing things.
 This religion also shows us examples of Anthropomorphic beings.
 They are spirit guides.
 These are creatures with both human and animal characteristics.
 These beings could also be plants or trees; some are rocks, crystals, or other precious metals.

 Magical Processes in Paganism

 Paganism is the belief and practice of all things that are not Christian.
 These systems are nature-based.
-This is where all concepts about this supernatural force originate.
+It’s where all concepts about this supernatural force originate.
 It pre-dates those who rebrand it for use n the Abrahamic religions.

 So, more and more people are finding their way back.
 That’s because religion and authentic faith don’t always go hand-in-hand.
-Not all religions provide a pathway to authentic faith.
+Not all religions provide a pathway to genuine faith.
 Many forms of Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
 With these, you create your authentic faith.